-For kids, learning guitar can be an incredibly rewarding experience – it can teach discipline, it boasts many benefits to mental health, and it’s one of the best possible outlets for creativity.
+Learning guitar can be an incredibly rewarding experience – it can teach discipline, it can bring about many benefits to mental health, and it’s one of the best possible outlets for creativity, and that’s why choosing the best guitars for kids is so critical.
 For parents, finding the best guitars for kids can be a confusing process – there are tons of options, and not so many ways to narrow down the choices.

 For that reason, in this KillerGuitarRigs Guide, we’ll be taking a look at the 10 best kids guitars.
 We’re bringing you 5 acoustic guitars and 5 electric guitars from budget choices through to high end options.